plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 judging by the commit frequency and GitHub activity of both.

-The [rollup](http://rollupjs.org/) bundler offers an interesting take on client-side bundling and it worthy of a mention.
-Its *tree-shaking* feature, which allows for only certain bits of [ES6 modules](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/import) to be included in the output bundles has the potential of solving many of problems in modularization that we will highlight below simply by using ES6 module definitions.
+The [rollup](http://rollupjs.org/) bundler offers an interesting take on client-side bundling and is worthy of a mention.
+Its *tree-shaking* feature, which allows for only certain bits of [ES6 modules](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/import) to be included in the output bundles, has the potential of solving many of the problems in modularization that we will highlight below simply by using ES6 module definitions.
 While workarounds do exist, converting the plotly.js modules to ES6 syntax would increase the overhead for browserify and webpack v1 users (note that webpack v2 is planning on featuring